dataluscorp/browser/taskcluster/docs/partner-attribution.rst

 The enable parameter is a boolean, a simple on/off switch.
 We set it in shipit's `is_partner_enabled() <https://github.com/mozilla-releng/shipit/blob/main/api/src/shipit_api/admin/release.py#L93>`_ when starting a release.
-It's true for Firefox betas >= b8 and releases, but otherwise false, the same as partner repacks.
+It's true for Datalus betas >= b8 and releases, but otherwise false, the same as partner repacks.

 ``release_partner_config`` is a dictionary of configuration data which drives the task generation